This review contains mild spoilers

 Giacchino didn’t meet his successor blow for blow.
 He changed the game entirely.
 Opting for more of a bright majestic sound.
 It struck in me a sense of awe.
 In the age of Member Berries, this score established a mood of nostalgia and discovery.

 The best discovery of Rogue One is K-2SO, played masterfully by Alan Tudyk.
 K-2SO is a former Imperial droid who has been reprogrammed and now works with the Alliance.
 As a result of this programming, he says whatever he is thinking.
 He is the perfect hybrid of R2-D2 and 3-CP0.
-Quick witted, angsty, and opinionated he is the puppy of the film.
+Quick-witted, angsty, and opinionated he is the puppy of the film.
 He is loyal to his keeper, Cassian Andor.

-Rogue One is a new type Star Wars film.
+Rogue One is a new type of Star Wars film.
 It should leave fans incredibly excited for the future.
 Great battle scenes, heartfelt characters, and the knowledge that there can only ever be one make this a real gem amongst stones that have, at times, struggled to shine.
-These one-offs should be where fans can witness big screen versions of their favorite points in the mythos, the secret lives of padawans lost, and a woman or person of color behind the camera.
+These one-offs should be where fans can witness big-screen versions of their favorite points in the mythos, the secret lives of padawans lost, and a woman or person of color behind the camera.

 Joelle Monique is the co-creator and writer of the webcomic Harsh Mellow, a podcaster with Black Girl Nerds, a proud Hufflepuff, and a member of the water tribe.
 She resides in Los Angeles but her heart resides in Chicago.